Oklahoma Medicare Part D 2021 Updates

 2021 Medicare Part D Initial Coverage Limit (ICL)

 The 2021 Initial Coverage Limit (ICL) is $4,130.
 The Coverage Gap (donut hole) starts when you reach the ICL and ends when you hit the out-of-pocket threshold, which is now $6,550.
 The Initial Coverage Limit marks the coverage gap entry point.
 You enter the coverage gap when the total negotiated retail value of your prescription drug purchases exceed your plan’s Initial Coverage Limit.

 Will You Fall Into The 2021 Donut Hole?

 An easy way to estimate if you will run out of coverage is to look at the average monthly cost of your medications.
 If your prescriptions have an average retail value of over $335 per month, you will enter the 2021 Donut Hole at some point in the year.
 This assumes that your current retail drug prices remaining stable.

 The 2021 Donut Hole Discount is 75% for Generic Drugs

-If you reach the 2020 Coverage Gap phase of your Part D coverage, the generic drug discount will be 75% (up from 63%).
+If you reach the 2021 Coverage Gap phase of your Part D coverage, the generic drug discount will be 75%.
 This means your generic drug costs in the Donut Hole will be 25% of your Part D plan's negotiated retail prices.
-What you pay counts towards your true out-of-pocket costs (This amount counts toward your TrOOP).
+What you pay counts towards your true Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
+Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health...
+(This amount counts toward your TrOOP).